pythcoiner/pyth.dev/src/bitcoin/build_core_from_sources.md

 The enable command enables the bitcoind service to start automatically at boot time, and the --now option starts the service immediately.

-With these steps complete, your Bitcoin Core node is up and running on your Ubuntu PC.
+With these steps complete, your Bitcoin Core node is up and running on your Ubuntu machine.
 You can now check your node is running well with this command:

 ```shell
 bitcoin-cli -getinfo
 ```

-You can also have a check at this [video](https://www.youtube.com/watch?v=9MG7doxRu2I).
+You can also have a look at this [video](https://www.youtube.com/watch?v=9MG7doxRu2I).